Threat Intelligence and Advanced Persistent Threats

 ⚠ Warning

-APT groups specifically target IT service providers (MSPs) because compromising one MSP can provide access to all of their clients simultaneously — a technique called “island hopping.”
+APT groups target IT service providers (MSPs) because compromising one MSP opens access to every client at once, a technique called “island hopping.”
 As an MSP employee, you are a higher-value target than a typical enterprise staff member.
 Treat your credentials and remote access tools with corresponding care.

 Would you know if an attacker was already inside?

-Sophisticated attackers can sit silently in a network for months before striking.
-Mobile Techs IT Service helps Gold Coast businesses stay ahead of the threat — endpoint detection and response, network monitoring, timely patching of actively exploited vulnerabilities, and defences aligned with ACSC guidance.
-Home users welcome too — on-site or remote, anywhere in Australia.
+Sophisticated attackers sit in a network for months before they act.
+Mobile Techs IT Service helps Gold Coast businesses stay ahead of the threat: endpoint detection and response, network monitoring, prompt patching of actively exploited vulnerabilities, and defences aligned with ACSC guidance.
+Home users welcome too, on-site or remote, anywhere in Australia.